ForeverAnApple/qmk_firmware/keyboards/planck/keymaps/foreveranapple/readme.md

-# The Almost Default Planck Layout
+# The Default Planck Layout

-Simple changes right now, just some key shifts.
-Nothing major.